 To gain further insight into the undistorted case, we performed ED on a 32-site cluster comprising 12 dimers and 8 monomeric sites.
 In the DT phase, the ground state lies in the sector with exactly four triplet dimers, consistent with a triplet density of 1/3.
 The lowest excitations then correspond to neighboring sectors with three, five, and six triplet dimers, as well as the first excited state within the four-triplet sector (see \textit{End Matter} for the ED spectra).
 The excitation gap is maximized near $J_2 \approx 1.4$, identifying this region as the most stable realization of the DT phase and a natural choice for mapping onto the EDM.
 We will therefore focus on this parameter regime.

 \paragraph{Kasteleyn signatures in a weakly distorted version} Next we address the effects of breaking the symmetry $J_2 = J_2'$.
 The macroscopically degenerate DT phase then splits into two distinct regimes, compare Fig.~\ref{fig:zfgspd}.
-The system either favors a non-degenerate dimer-tetramer solid (DTS) phase, which has an ordered pattern of singlet tetramers on all vertical bonds, or the dimer-tetramer liquid (DTL) phase, where singlet tetramers form along diagonal bonds.
+The system either favors a non-degenerate DTS phase, which has an ordered pattern of singlet tetramers on all vertical bonds, or the DTL phase, where singlet tetramers form along diagonal bonds.
 This phase remains massively degenerate, but has no residual entropy, distinguishing it from typical highly frustrated states.